Skip to main content

 Superfund Unilateral Orders

-• assess penalties,
+• Assess daily penalties,

-• issue a judicial order requiring cleanup.
+• Issue a judicial order requiring the party to do the cleanup work.

 Learn More: Superfund Cost Recovery